 Berklee educated pianist and keyboard session musician with over 40 years studio experience.
-I am also a recording and mixing engineer with 3 studio albums, film score, film trailer, and web TV series to my credit.
-I am a *Nord Keyboards endorsed artist*
+Recording and mixing engineer with 3 studio albums, film score, film trailer, and web TV series. *Nord Keyboards endorsed artist*

 Tell me about your project and how I can help, through the 'Contact' button above.